 Style Notes: A cardigan is a spring staple in anyone's book.
 Take note from Ada Oguntodu this season and pair yours with a denim midi over the weekend or comfy trousers for casual days at home.

-& Other Stories Cropped Textured Cotton Cardigan (£65)
+& Other Stories Relaxed Wool Knit Cardigan (£69)

 Style Notes: Stay home in style with a matching co-ord.
 Influencers all around the world are opting for neutral tones, just like TyLynn Nguyen's ivory set here.

-Style Notes: The typical thigh-grazing frocks of summer's past have been replaced by voluminous, smock-like styles, as seen on Alexis Foreman.
-Just add flats and a minimalist tote.
+Style Notes: The typical thigh-grazing frocks of summer's past have been replaced by voluminous, smock-like button-up styles, as seen on Alexis Foreman.
+Just add flats (read: slippers).

 Style Notes: Okay, this is officially one of the chicest outfits I've seen in a while.
-Camille gives her classic ensemble a lift by pairing various shades of beige.
+Camille gives her classic ensemble a lift by pairing various shades of beige and lifting with orange accents.
 Very Parisian It girl.